MaciejGarbacz/soulprint/README.md

 # Soulprint

-Soulprint is an application that aims to build the most accurate model of You through conversation.
-It dives into your experiences, memories, goals, and aspirations to create a comprehensive understanding of who you are.
+Soulprint aims to build the most accurate model of You through conversation.
+It begins with 10 base categories which will explore your experiences, memories, goals, and aspirations to create a comprehensive understanding of who you are.

 ## Project Overview